Ciebiada/vscode-ruby-copy-reference/README.md

 # Ruby Copy Reference

 Minimalistic extension inspired by RubyMine.
-It let's you copy the whole path to the class/constant/method in Ruby
+It lets you copy the whole path to the class/constant/method in Ruby

 For instance:
 ```ruby